Tomer-Sagie/Posture-Tracker/JOURNAL.md

 ## This is in addition to the timelapse logs :)

 ## June 25/26
+## HOURS: 2 (no timelapse for this because stardance/outpost only wants techcial stuff timelapsed)
 In these days I began the project by brainstorming what I want it to actualy be, what constraints and requirenments I have, etc. In order to fully flesh out the idea and prepare for coming days.
 Some issues I ran into: